| |

 displays or "sport", no purification (Lesser Vehicle), no renunciation (Great

 Perfection Vehicle) & no transformation (Diamond Vehicle).
-Because this

-nature of mind ("rigpa") was, is and always will be inseparable from the
+cognizing Buddha-nature, was, is and always will be inseparable from the

 primordial base ("gzhi"), the only thing necessary is to